Fao Landing

-The Fao Landing occurred from November 6, 1914 to November 8, 1914 with British forces attacking the Ottoman stronghold of Fao and its fortress.
-The landing was met with little resistance from the Turkish defenders who fled after intense shelling.
-It was the first military operation of the Mesopotamian Campaign of World War I which was carried out to protect the British Empire's oil supplies in the Persian Gulf.
+The Fao Landing occurred from 6 November to 8 November 1914 with British forces attacking the Ottoman stronghold of Fao and its fortress.
+The landing was met with little resistance from the Ottoman defenders who fled after intense shelling.
+It was the first military operation of the Mesopotamian Campaign, during the First World War, which was carried out to protect British oil supplies in the Persian Gulf.

 Background

 When the Ottoman Empire entered into World War I, the British feared for the safety of the Persian Gulf oil facilities.
 To protect their facilities, the British decided to capture the Ottoman-controlled section of the Persian Gulf coast.
-The Fortress of Fao was the main Ottoman fortress on the Persian Gulf coast and to Anglo commanders seemed like the logical jumping off point for any Ottoman attack on British oil facilities.
-The British assigned Indian Expeditionary Force D (IEF D) which consisted of the 6th (Poona) Division led by Lieutenant General Arthur Barrett, with Sir Percy Cox as Political Officer.
+The Fortress of Fao was the main Ottoman fortress on the Persian Gulf coast and to British commanders seemed like the logical jumping off point for any Ottoman attack on British oil facilities.
+The 6th (Poona) Division (Lieutenant-General Arthur Barrett), with Sir Percy Cox as Political Officer was ordered to prepare for field service in France as part of Indian Expeditionary Force A.

+On 4 October the division was ordered to prepare the 16th Indian Brigade (Brigadier-General Walter Delamain) for service to begin on 10 October, consisting of the 2nd Battalion, Dorsetshire Regiment, the 1st Battalion, 104th Wellesley's Rifles, the 1st Battalion, 117th Mahrattas and the 1st Battalion, 20th Duke of Cambridge's Own Infantry (Brownlow's Punjabis), accompanied by the 22 Company, 3rd Sappers and Miners, the 1st Indian Mountain Artillery Brigade with the 23rd (Peshawar) Mountain Battery (Frontier Force) and 30th Mountain Battery and medical, supply and transport units.

+On 10 October Delamain received his instructions, plans to protect British interests at the head of the Persian Gulf, the support of Al-Mohammerah (now Khorramshahr) and operations in Ottoman Mesopotamia, the details for the operations of Indian Expeditionary Force D. Delamain was ordered to get in touch with the naval commander in chief.
+The brigade was to disembark at Abadan or Mohammerah but was not to become embroiled with the Ottomans or the local population.
+If the Ottomans joined in the war, the rest of the 6th (Poona) Division, held in readiness, swiftly would join the landing force.